 Some of my favorite movies involve pain in one way or another.
 There is a long history of main characters enduring despite it all.
 For example:

-Die Hard: John MccLane walks across glass with bare feet.
+Die Hard: John McClane walks across broken glass with bare feet.

 Frodo Baggins: Walks into Mordor with a heavy burden after suffering great loss, far tougher than an average hobbit.